kveperedo/astro-portfolio/src/content/portfolio/info.md

                 ],
             details:
                 [
-                    'Worked closely with product managers to translate business requirements and user stories into new features and optimizations for the Lexagle platform and UI/UX designers to translate mockups and prototypes to working UI interfaces', 'Designed, implemented, and maintained a design system library based on the Lexagle’s brand identity used throughout the platform', 'Performed bug fixes and code reviews, participated in the product development cycle, and collaborated with team members to implement features and changes to the web application', ],
+                    'Collaborated closely with product managers to translate business requirements into functional, scalable web application features, ensuring alignment with company goals and user needs', 'Partnered with UI/UX designers to transform high-fidelity mockups and prototypes into responsive, pixel-perfect, and accessible user interfaces using modern front-end technologies', 'Designed, implemented, and maintained a scalable design system library, enhancing development efficiency by providing reusable UI components and ensuring visual consistency across the platform', 'Assisted in debugging, troubleshooting, and optimizing the web application to improve performance, user experience, and stability', 'Reviewed code contributions from team members, provided constructive feedback, and enforced best coding practices to maintain a high-quality codebase', ],
         },
         {